jiroscripts/sumup-mdb-qibixx/README.md

-# SumUp MDB Payment System (PoC)
+# MDB Payment System (PoC)

-This project simulates a Vending Machine payment system using a Raspberry Pi, Qibixx MDB Pi Hat, and SumUp.
+This project simulates a Vending Machine payment system using a Raspberry Pi, Qibixx MDB Pi Hat, and Stripe.

 ## Project Structure